This sweet potato brownies vegan recipe is the easiest, healthy gooey chocolate brownies.

-- Peel a large orange sweet potato and dice into small cubes.
+- Peel a large orange sweet potato and dice it into small cubes.

 - Place the sweet potato cubes into a steamer and cook for 15 minutes or until the cubes are soft and easy to smash into a puree.

-- If you don't have a vegetable steamer you can place the sweet potato cubes in a microwave safe bowl, cover with a plate and microwave 5-6 minutes until soft.
-Note that microwave cooking will remove the nutritional value of sweet potato and it is not the method I recommend.
+- If you don't have a vegetable steamer, you can place the sweet potato cubes in a microwave-safe bowl.
+Cover it with a plate and microwave 5-6 minutes until soft.
+Note that microwave cooking will remove the nutritional value of sweet potato.
+It is not the method I recommend.

 - Cool the sweet potato cubes at room temperature.
 They are ready to be mashed into a puree when no more steam release.
 It usually takes 10-15 minutes.
 Discard any water that may be left in the bowl if you choose the microwave method.

 - Mash the sweet potato cubes into a puree using a fork or potato masher.

-- Carefully weight 12 oz (350 g) of sweet potato puree or 1 1/3 cup of puree.
-If you use cups make sure you pack the puree very well in the cups to ensure the measurement is precise.
+- Carefully weigh 12 oz (350 g) of sweet potato puree or 1 1/3 cup of puree.
+If you use cups, make sure you pack the puree very well in the cups to ensure the measurement is precise.

 - In a food processor, add the sweet potato puree, maple syrup, coconut sugar, melted coconut oil, almond flour, oat flour, and unsweetened cocoa powder.

 - Blend on high speed for about 30 seconds-1 minute or until all the ingredients are evenly combined.
 You may have to stop the food processor after 30 seconds, scrape down the sides of the bowl and repeat to ensure that all the ingredients are well combined.
-It usually take no more than 1 minute of processing to get a sticky brownie batter.
+It usually takes no more than 1 minute of processing to get a sticky brownie batter.